-The operating expenditure budget is projected to increase by \$1.5 million or 2.64% to a total of \$57.3 million.
-The 2020-2021 school year is the second year of a two-year salary agreement.
-A 1.1% budgetary increase for certified teaching staff has been included in the current projections per the salary agreement.
-The average salary increase for a teacher is 2.41% due to staff turnover.
-Administrative salaries, classified salaries, part-time temporary employment and substitute budgets will be increased by 2%.
+The operating expenditure budget is projected to increase by \$1.5 million or 2.60% to a total of \$58.6 million.
+The 2019-2020 was the final year of a two-year salary agreement.
+Administration and teacher representatives began having salary discussions in February 2021.
+The Board approved a two-year salary schedule at their April 14, 2021 meeting.
+A .92% budgetary increase for certified teaching staff has been included in the current projections per the salary agreement.
+The average salary increase for a teacher is 3.0% due to staff turnover.
+Administrative salaries, classified salaries, part-time temporary employment and substitute budgets will be increased by 3.0%.
+This represents an overall budgetary salary increase of 2.0%.
 In addition, the operating budget supports the maintenance of our facilities and grounds, recommended technology improvements, textbook, musical instrument and athletic uniform replacement, and curriculum implementation plans.
-Due to the successful passing of Proposition E, additional funding for facility and maintenance needs will be budgeted.
-Total proposed maintenance Capital Improvement Plan (CIP) expenditures for 2020-2021 will have an additional \$200,000 in funding for a total allocation of \$922,790.
-An additional \$595,000 of funding from Proposition E will also be used to pay the annual financing payments for improvements at the Center of Clayton.
+Total proposed maintenance Capital Improvement Plan (CIP) expenditures for 2021-2022 will have a total allocation of \$940,250.
+An additional \$592,930 will also be used to pay the annual financing payments for improvements at the Center of Clayton.

-MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2021